lucianogarriga/lucianogarriga/README.md

 <img align="right" alt="Coding" width="300" src="https://cdn.dribbble.com/users/330915/screenshots/3587000/10_coding_dribbble.gif">

-- 🌱 I’m currently learning in the "**Fullstack JavaScript Bootcamp**" of Undefined Academy (Guillermo Rodas).
+- I’m currently learning in the "**Fullstack JavaScript Bootcamp**" of Undefined Academy.

-- 👀 I’m looking to collaborate on frontend web development project, or any blockchain project with EVM compatibility.
+- I am a passionate frontend web developer with a strong interest in blockchain technology and Web3.
+- I am eager to contribute my skills and knowledge to a project as a frontend developer.
+- I believe that blockchain technology is the future of the internet and I am excited to be a part of this revolutionary field.
+- Let's work together to build decentralized applications that change the world!

 <h3 align="left">Languages and Tools:</h3>
 <br>